antongeorgescu/photo-manager/README.md

 ## Agent Collaboration

 The four agents collaborate with each other in many ways.
-The following diagram depicts one of the following scenarios:
+The following diagram depicts one of the possible scenarios:

 ![Image](https://github.com/user-attachments/assets/09aaa3d3-5463-4197-9f5f-e1daaae47521)